Schoolforbasics/runbooks/AnacondaRepository.rst

 **NOTE:** Additional mongodb installation information can be found `here <https://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat/>`__.

-Configure Anaconda Repo
+Configure Anaconda Repository
 -----------------------

-Create Anaconda Repo administrator account
+Create Anaconda Repository administrator account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a terminal window, create a new user account for Anaconda Repo named
+In a terminal window, create a new user account for Anaconda Repository named
 "anaconda-server"::

     sudo useradd -m anaconda-server

-**NOTE:** The anaconda-server user is the default for installing Anaconda Repo.
+**NOTE:** The anaconda-server user is the default for installing Anaconda Repository.
 Any username can be used, however the use of the root user is
 discouraged.

-Create Anaconda Repo directories
+Create Anaconda Repository directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::